Before You Begin

 - Magnet Module — A module containing a magnet with a mechanized flap to pick up and release objects when the flap is triggered by the controller.

-- Motorized Hook Module — A module with a powered hook that can be raised or lowered during flight.
+- Motorized Hook Module — A module with a mechanized hook that can be raised or lowered during flight when triggered by the controller.

-The key terms below will be useful as you learn about using modules with the drone.
+The key terms below will be useful as you learn about using modules with the drone and VEX AIR Drone Controller.
 The vocabulary list is here to provide you with a reference for terms you may not be familiar with.

 - Passive Module — A non-powered module containing a magnet and a hook that uses gravity to manipulate objects.